-Level II offenses are misbehaviors whose frequency or seriousness disrupt the safe operation of the school bus.
+Level II offenses are misbehaviors whose frequency or seriousness disrupts the learning climate of the school and/or classroom.
 These infractions can result from the continuation of Level I misbehaviors and/or include new offenses.
-The consequences are serious enough to require disciplinary action taken by administrative personnel.
+The educational consequences are serious enough to require disciplinary action taken by administrative personnel.
+Repeated or more serious instances of misbehavior at this level raise the offense to a higher level.